Liam Hallam is a Sports Science graduate, a competitive cyclist, and runner who loves to travel to Europe in search of great adventures.

 The Serenity Climb from Mogan

 If you're looking to climb arguably one of Spain's best cycling climbs you need to sample Serenity.
-It's a curvy goddess of a climb that will have you hooked and wanting for more.
+It's a curvy goddess of a climb that will have you hooked and wanting more.

-The downside of things is that from the cycling hotbed of Maspalomas you'll likely need to do an out and back route to Mogan or you're inflicting a full day of cycling on yourself by needing to drop down the Valley of the Tears to La Aldea before a meaty trip back towards Mogan and over Serenity.
+The downside is that from the cycling hotbed of Maspalomas you'll likely need to do an out and back route to Mogan or you're inflicting a full day of cycling on yourself by needing to drop down the Valley of the Tears to La Aldea before a meaty trip back towards Mogan and over Serenity.

-8.5 Kilometers of varied pitch climbing await intrepid explorers with an average gradient of 6% though on a map you almost seem to be going nowhere.
+8.5 kilometers of varied pitch climbing await intrepid explorers with an average gradient of 6% though on a map you almost seem to be going nowhere.

 Cycling Down Serenity

 Sinuous Roads up to Soria

 Toughest Climb on the Island: Valley of the Tears